 Primary Mathematics 5A and 5B

 At the fifth level, students do advanced work with decimals plus multiplication and division with two-digit multipliers and divisors.
 They learn to work with percents and continue with advanced work on fractions, geometry, and graphs.
 Time and rate word problems, as well as other types of word problems, are given a great deal of attention.
 There are more word problems than drill type problems.
-Some of the geometry taught at this level is rarely introduced before high school level.
+Some of the geometry taught at this level is rarely introduced before high school.
 For example, students learn to calculate the degrees of angles in a parallelogram given the measurements of only two angles.

 Students just beginning Primary Mathematics having used something else before fifth grade, will generally need to catch up to Primary Mathematics advanced scope and sequence.
-You might consider using Math Works! that was designed for just that purpose.

 Primary Mathematics 6A and 6B